yc3855/Inverse-Nonlinear-Schrodinger/README.md

 This repo is built for nonlinear Schrödinger inversion problems.
-The package implements the forward simulation of nonlinear Schrödinger equations and enables flexible inversions of parameters using **technique**.
+The package implements the forward simulation of nonlinear Schrödinger equations and enables flexible inversions of parameters as a PDE-constrained optimization problem.
 Key features of this package include:

 - **Feature 1**: Simultaneous reconstruction of multiple parameters.
 - **Feature 2**: Experiments on multiple data acquisition regimes.